Course Catalog

 Course Fees

 Where approved by the Board, there are classes at SSC that have fees.
 The purpose of course fees is to provide materials, supplies, and activities used to enhance the student’s learning experience.
-Some fees can be reduced or waived for students who are on Free and Redued lunch when a waiver is on file with their home high school.
+Some fees can be reduced or waived for students who are on Free and Reduced lunch when a waiver is on file with their home high school.

 Credit for Proficiency